dictybase-docker/kubernetes-charts/nats-operator/README.md

 ## Configuration

-The following tables lists the configurable parameters of the **chado-sqitch** chart and their default values.
+The following tables lists the configurable parameters of the **nats-operator** chart and their default values.

 | Parameter           | Description           | Default                            |
 | --------------------|-----------------   ---| -----------------------------------|